CtrlAltAarav/Patterns/README.md

 # Patterns
-this repository contains different patterns made by codes
+this repository contains different basic and simple patterns made by codes